-7.1 The BSc programmes consist of Theory Courses, Theory cum Practical courses, Practical courses, Project Work, Professional Skills Training / Industrial Training, Internship and Entrepreneurships/ Start ups.
+7.1 The BSc programmes consist of Theory Courses, Theory cum Practical courses, Practical courses, Project Work, Industrial / Professional Training, Internship and Entrepreneurships/ Start ups.
 Performance in each course of study shall be evaluated based on (i) Continuous Assessments (CA) throughout the semester and (ii) End Semester Examination (ESE) at the end of the semester except for the courses which are evaluated based on continuous assessment only.
 Each course shall be evaluated for a maximum of 100 marks as shown below:

 Sl.
 No. Category of Course Continuous Assessment Marks End Semester Examination Marks 1.
 Theory / Practical 50 50 2.
-Theory cum Practical The distribution of marks based on the credit weigh theory and practical compo shall be decided ntage assigned to nents.
-3. Professional Skills Training / Industrial Training / Entrepreneurships / Start ups / Mandatory Course 100 4.
-Project Work-I / Project Work-II / Internships 50 50 5.
+Theory cum Practical The distribution of marks based on the credit weigh theory and practical compo ntage assigned to 3.
+Professional Skills Training / Industrial Training / Entrepreneurships / Start ups / Internships/Mandatory Course 100 4.
+Project Work I / Project Work II 50 50 5.
 Value Added Course The distribution of marks shall be decided based on 6.
-All other Courses assigned weightage
+All other Courses the credit weightage assigned